Narayana108/awesome-privacy/README.md

   - Amazon
   - etc..
 > Basically these companies do not respect our basic privacy rights nor are they
 > honest.
-They are creating an unjust surveillanced prison state only through
+They are helping to creating an unjust surveillanced prison state only through
 > our empowerment.
 There are great alternatives for 90% of things, its basically
 > only open source hardware that is lacking and people willing to do the right thing.